Regia Anglorum: Living history

 Living history encampments are a major feature of most re-enactment societies.
 A range of tented structures is erected at many Regia Anglorum events, and members demonstrate a variety of crafts and everyday activities in their historical context.

 Ships and sailing

 Regia Anglorum currently owns seven vessels.
-The biggest is a 50'-long vessel no longer sea-worthy.
+The biggest, a 50'-long vessel, is no longer sea-worthy.
 Next are three similar hulls measuring 47' by 9' in the beam.
 Drawing about 3', they are suitable for use on inland waters and at sea in coastal waters.
 A 35' wooden replica is currently in use and sees constant use by the members for events and filmwork.
 They also own and operate two 20' smallcraft, one a generic shape for European waters, the other a replica of the Gokstad Faering and that too is in constant use at events throughout the UK in the course of a year.

 The society's vessels are often used at events and in films on both the big and small screen, including Game of Thrones and Vikings.